A small amount of test data can go a long way to reducing the analysis effort. And it can be easy and inexpensive to acquire.

 For example, this could be the temperature of electronic components within a circuit card, or wind loads on a structure.
 The methods by which electronic component manufacturers provide heat dissipation data can vary widely.
 These can be anywhere from mounting the component on a small circuit card and applying power, to suspending the component in midair and applying power to it.
 Quite obviously, the heat dissipation characteristics are going to vary considerably under these two scenarios.
 Neither one of these scenarios will accurately reflect the installation of the component on a custom board.

 The best way forward is to acquire test data from a functioning prototype where acquiring this information by computer simulation would be difficult to do accurately.
-The general idea here is to extrapolate over the shortest “distance” possible.
+The general idea here is to extrapolate over the shortest “distance” possible i.e. using the most direct method available.
 This will undoubtedly shorten the time and therefore costs involved in generating an accurate simulation.

-One of the areas that comes to mind is in fluid flow simulations combined with heat transfer interactions with natural or forced convection.
+One area that comes to mind is combining fluid flow simulations with heat transfer interactions.
 Fluid flow simulations can be computationally expensive.
-Not only does the actual assembly model have to be simulated, but also the fluid flow-usually air-throughout the assembly model must be simulated.
-If a fairly simple and inexpensive test can provide temperature information under real-world conditions, the simulation effort can be greatly sped up.
+Not only does the actual assembly model have to be simulated, but also the fluid flow throughout the assembly model must be simulated.
+If a fairly simple and inexpensive test can provide temperature information under real-world conditions, the simulation effort is greatly simplified.

 Norman T. Neher, P.E.